 Line a baking tray with non-stick baking paper.
-To make the caramel, put the sugar into a large saucepan with the syrup, butter and vanilla.
+To make the caramel, put the sugar into a large saucepan with the syrup, butter, vanilla and Cornish Sea Salt Flakes.
 Heat slowly over a medium heat for around 8 minutes, or until the sugar has dissolved.

 Increase the heat, bringing the mixture to a rolling boil.
 Add a sugar thermometer and boil for around 8 minutes or until the thermometer reaches 140°C ‘hard crack’ stage.
 Be careful not to touch the caramel.
 If you don’t have a thermometer you can test it by spooning a little into a bowl of cold water.
 It should harden instantly and when removed be brittle and easy to crack.